-In all that we have said about conventional politics so far, we had the aim to prove, that the old prejudices and the habits that support them are so deeply rooted in the outlook of European statesmen that even people who are really do good often work against their people interest purely from ignorance from convention.
-But speaking of honest and dishonest conventional policy, we to some extent choose cases which directly concern us and we have brought up the term but not yet defined what we mean by “national interest”.
-We can not find a better definition of that term than that given by our esteemed Vlada Jovanović in his Srbeida i Gotovin, which is: that it should be, for each and for all, well.
+In all that we have said about routineer politics so far, we had the aim to prove, that the old prejudices and the habits that support them are so deeply rooted in the outlook of European statesmen that even people who really do good often work against their people's interest purely from ignorance, from routine.
+But speaking of honest and dishonest routineer policy, we to some extent choose cases which directly concern us and we while have brought up the term we have not yet defined what we mean by “national interest”.
+We can not find a better definition of that term than that given by our esteemed Vlada Jovanović in his Srbeida i Gotovin, which is: that things should be good, for each and for all.
 Some of our literary charlatans at once came to the conclusion that if each has enough to eat and not be like other cattle then it will be good for everyone.
 It’s not worth so much as discussing with such sages.
 We mention this interpretation only because of their exceptional stupidity and now we will explain what the above sentence means.
 A human has the need to eat, to drink, to think etc. These are all needs which are connected with their personal nature.
 But beside that, a human lives in society and satisfy their needs only within society; from that if follows that only in a certain social structure can they satisfy their needs.
 We will take for the sake of an example that from our peasant so much tax is taken that they are left with so little money that they unable to buy smocks nor to buy fish and oil so they can celebrate Saint Nicholas’ Day at home etc; and then the tailor and the grocer will have no one to sell their goods and they in turn will not only not have enough to pay tax but quite possibly not even for food.
 From this it immediately follows that the peasant and the tailor and the grocer have an interest in the reduction of taxes.
 From these social relations an entire sequence of needs arises of a person as a citizen in the state and and as a member of the local community and family.
-When each satisfies their needs, then it will be, for each and for all, well.
+When each satisfies their needs, then things will be good, for each and for all.
 From this it follows that the aim of popular politics must be directed towards organizing the state building so that as far as possible each member satisfy all their needs: that personal interests be entirely part of state interests.
 All that leads to the increase in popular freedom and to an increase in the peoples intellectual and material strength contributes and this is the criterion for assessing the value of foreign and domestic state politics.
 We considered it as essential to show this clearly and decisively, in order to make it easier to see: what is not popular politics.
 Now, let's turn to the politics of “Greater Serbia”, which is the subject of our article.